aurae-runtime/aurae/docs/index.md

 ### Project Status

 The project is very young and under active development.
 The APIs are subject to change without notice until further notice.
-As we continue to develop the project the APIs will stablizie and eventually a long term stable release will be offered.
+As we continue to develop the project the APIs will stabilize and eventually a long term stable release will be offered.

 At this time the project should not be ran in production.